nus-cs2103-AY2324S2/ip/docs/README.md

 ## Mark a task: `mark`

-Mark the task with specified index.
+Mark the task with specified index (you can find the index using `list` input).

 Format: `mark [task index]`.